Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State vs. Butler Predictions & Picks: Spread, Total - November 17

-Friday's contest that pits the Butler Bulldogs (3-0) versus the Michigan State Spartans (1-2) at Jack Breslin Students Events Center has a projected final score of 72-68 (based on our computer prediction) in favor of Butler, who we project as a small favorite in this matchup.
-Tipoff is at 6:30 PM on November 17.
+Friday's contest features the Butler Bulldogs (3-0) and the Michigan State Spartans (1-2) squaring off at Jack Breslin Students Events Center (on November 17) at 6:30 PM.
+This matchup, according to our computer prediction, will result in a 72-68 victory for Butler, who is slightly favored based on our model.

 The matchup has no line set.